cp-algorithms/cp-algorithms/src/algebra/linear-diophantine-equation.md

 are solutions of the given Diophantine equation.

-Moreover, this is the set of all possible solutions of the given Diophantine equation.
+Since the equation is linear, all solutions lie on the same line, and by the definition of $g$ this is the set of all possible solutions of the given Diophantine equation.

 ## Finding the number of solutions and the solutions in a given interval